Gamma-ray spectrometer: How a GRS works

 Some constructions of scintillation counters can be used as gamma-ray spectrometers.
 The gamma photon energy is discerned from the intensity of the flash of the scintillator, a number of low-energy photons produced by the single high-energy one.
 Another approach relies on using Germanium detectors - a crystal of hyperpure germanium that produces pulses proportional to the captured photon energy; while more sensitive, it has to be cooled to a low temperature, requiring a bulky cryogenic apparatus.
 Handheld and many laboratory gamma spectrometers are therefore the scintillator kind, mostly with thallium-doped sodium iodide, thallium-doped caesium iodide, or, more recently, cerium doped lanthanum bromide.
 Spectrometers for space missions conversely tend to be of the germanium kind.

 When exposed to cosmic rays (charged particles from space thought to possibly originate in supernova and active galactic nuclei), chemical elements in soils and rocks emit uniquely identifiable signatures of energy in the form of gamma rays.
 The gamma-ray spectrometer looks at these signatures, or energies, coming from the elements present in the target soil.

 By measuring gamma rays coming from the target body, it is possible to calculate the abundance of various elements and how they are distributed around the planet's surface.
 Gamma rays, emitted from the nuclei of atoms, show up as sharp emission lines on the instrument's spectrum output.
 While the energy represented in these emissions determines which elements are present, the intensity of the spectrum reveals the elements concentrations.
 Spectrometers are expected to add significantly to the growing understanding of the origin and evolution of planets like Mars and the processes shaping them today and in the past.

-How are gamma rays and neutrons produced by cosmic rays?
+Gamma rays and neutrons are produced by cosmic rays.
 Incoming cosmic rays—some of the highest-energy particles—collide with the nucleus of atoms in the soil.
 When nuclei are hit with such energy, neutrons are released, which scatter and collide with other nuclei.
 The nuclei get "excited" in the process, and emit gamma rays to release the extra energy so they can return to their normal rest state.
 Some elements like potassium, uranium, and thorium are naturally radioactive and give off gamma rays as they decay, but all elements can be excited by collisions with cosmic rays to produce gamma rays.
-The HEND and Neutron Spectrometers on GRS directly detect scattered neutrons, and the gamma sensor detects the gamma rays.
+The HEND and Neutron spectrometers on GRS directly detect scattered neutrons, and the gamma sensor detects the gamma rays.